 Dogs have special dietary requirements to keep them healthy.
 Some foods are likely to lead to discomfort, and others are downright deadly.
 Here are six foods you should avoid feeding your Siberian Husky.
 This is particularly important in the puppy stage where their smaller mass and less developed immune system can result in more serious and faster effects.

 1. Milk and some dairy goods

-At pet stores and supermarkets you can buy special ‘puppy milk’ which has much less lactose and is safe to feed animals.
+At online pet stores, you can buy special ‘puppy milk’, which has much less lactose and is safe to feed animals.
 It’s a great treat and healthy for younger puppies to get calcium to help build strong, healthy bones.

 Ingestion can cause a wide range of issues including vomiting, excessive thirst, general discomfort, abdominal discomfort, heart rhythm issues, tremors, high temperatures, and so on.
 Seizures and death are at the extreme (but not unlikely) end of the scale.

 You need to be particularly attuned during holiday seasons when chocolate poisoning cases go up; Easter, Halloween, Christmas, Valentine’s Day, etc. These are days where we are more likely to have chocolate lying around the house, on a coffee table, or in a bag.

 3. Grapes and Raisins

 It isn’t fully understood why grapes and related products (raisins, currants, etc) are a problem for dogs but can lead to serious issues such as kidney failure.
 Some dogs are fine with these products, others are not.
 Worse is the symptoms can be delayed from 12 hours to a few days.